 Reykjavik University has a clear and progressive research strategy and stands first among equals in Iceland when it comes to research in its main academic fields.
 Overall research activity is constantly rising as is the number of publications in peer-reviewed outlets.

-RU has developed a productive and appealing research environment for scientists.
 These achievements can be explained by many factors in the University´s working conditions and environment.
-For instance, RU has developed one of Iceland's largest and most advanced electronic libraries with excellent access to databases and e-journals in all of RU's fields of study.
+For instance, scientists adhere to recognised international research standards and RU has developed one of Iceland's largest and most advanced electronic libraries with excellent access to databases and e-journals in all of RU's fields of study.
 Here are a few more factors worth mentioning:

 EU Human Resource Strategy in Research